linyuxuanlin/Wiki_MkDocs/docs/zh/DAC-Static_Parameters.md

----
-id: DAC-Static_Parameters
-title: DAC - Static Parameters
+# DAC - Static Parameters
----

 Digital to Analog Converter (ADC) is a device to converts a sequence of digital input data into analog signals.